-But the second we stepped foot on Recife’s long sandy drag known as Praia Boa Viagem, we knew we hit a real hot spot.
-The beautiful stretch of beach was full of locals and visitors enjoying sun, sand, fresh coconuts, and the fried fish.
+But the second we set our foot on Recife’s long sandy drag known as Praia Boa Viagem, we knew we hit a real hot spot.
+The beautiful stretch of the beach was full of locals and visitors enjoying sun, sand, fresh coconuts, and the fried fish.

 We fell in love with Olinda’s pastel-coloured buildings, winding streets, and beautiful views that emerged once we climbed to Alto da Se, the cathedral square at the top of the town.